ashokvytla/fire/README.md

 When a node is executed, it may also produce graphs as output.
 This output is streamed back to the browser and displayed.

-## Writing a New Node
+## Creating New Nodes

 Any Node receives Dataframes as inputs and produces Dataframes as outputs.
 Every node has an 'execute' method with the following signature:

 	public void execute(JavaSparkContext ctx, SQLContext sqlContext, WorkflowContext workflowContext, DataFrame df)

 A Predictive Node can also produce a Model as output.
 If it is connected to a Scoring Node, it passes along the Model to the Scoring Node.

 The execute method in Node() passes along the dataframe to the next node.

 So after execution in general, the Nodes call Node.execute() to pass along the execution flow and the new dataframe produced to the next node in the workflow.

+More details for creating new nodes can be found here : https://github.com/FireProjects/fire/blob/master/docs/CreatingNewNodes.md

 ## Schema Propagation